Western Grove High School

-Western Grove High School is a comprehensive public high school serving students in grades seven through twelve in the remote, rural community of Western Grove, Arkansas, United States.
-It is the one of three high schools administered by the Ozark Mountain School District and the district's only high school in Newton County, Arkansas.
+Ozark Mountain High School is a comprehensive public high school serving students in grades seven through twelve in the remote, rural community of Western Grove, Arkansas, United States.
+It is the only high school administered by the Ozark Mountain School District and the district's only high school in Newton County, Arkansas.

+It replaced Western Grove High School in 2023.

 History

 On July 1, 2004, the former Western Grove School District, which operated the school, consolidated into the Ozark Mountain School District.

+In February 2023, Western Grove High School had 100 students for both middle and high school levels.
+That year, it consolidated into Ozark Mountain High School.
+The school district's board and the Arkansas Board of Education approved the consolidation.
+According to Jeff Lewis, the superintendent, the Western Grove campus had enough capacity to house all of the middle and high school students in the district.

 Academics

 This Title I school is accredited by the Arkansas Department of Education (ADE).
 The assumed course of study follows the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete at least 22 credit units before graduation.
 Students engage in regular (core) and career focus courses and exams and may select Advanced Placement (AP) coursework and exams that may lead to college credit.

 Extracurricular activities

-The Western Grove High School mascot and athletic emblem is the Warrior (stylized as a Native American) with school colors of royal blue and white.
+The Ozark Mountain High School mascot and athletic emblem is the Bears with school colors of gray and blue.